tilibo3/tilibo3/addtodo-app/README.md

 - List the activities
 - Filter completed or active activites

-It is responsible to different sizes of screen.
+It is responsible to different sizes of screen.<br>
 It's realized in two ways: the original react way and the reduce way.